Conditional GLMMs for reaction times in choice tasks: Experiment and statistical data analysis

 Our analysis reveals a consistent pattern in RTs across both emotional classifications.
 As shown in Figs. \ref{fig:fixed-effects-gamma} and \ref{fig:fixed-effects-ig}, the left plots demonstrate that participants who correctly identified unambiguous ``sad'' faces (stimulus 0 and 1) exhibited faster RTs with minimal variance.
 In contrast, when participants misclassified clearly ``happy'' faces (stimulus 9 and 10) as ``sad'', their RTs were notably slower with increased variability, though this pattern was observed in only a small subset of participants.
 The right plots in Figs. \ref{fig:fixed-effects-gamma} and \ref{fig:fixed-effects-ig} present a symmetrical pattern: correct classification of unambiguous ``happy'' faces (stimulus 9 and 10) resulted in faster RTs with low variability, while misclassification of clearly ``sad'' faces (stimulus 0 and 1) as ``happy'' led to slower RTs with higher variability, again observed in a limited number of participants.

-The Akaike Information Criterion (AIC) values were as follows: 126498.837 and 126122.440 for the Gamma model under ``sad" and ``happy" responses, respectively, and 149001.247 and 149739.235 for the IG model under ``sad" and ``happy" responses, respectively.
-These results suggest that while the IG model exhibits lower variability in terms of error and random effects, the Gamma model demonstrates a superior fit based on likelihood.
+The Akaike Information Criterion (AIC) values were as follows: 126498.837 and 126122.440 for the Gamma model under ``sad'' and ``happy'' responses, respectively, and 149001.247 and 149739.235 for the IG model under ``sad'' and ``happy'' responses, respectively.
+These results indicate that, although the IG model has a smaller dispersion ($\hat{\phi}_{IG}\approx 0.002$ versus $\hat{\phi}_{G}\approx 0.8$, under both ``sad'' and ``happy'' responses), it exhibits a much larger between-individual random-effect variance ($\approx 4.81$ and $\approx 1,65$ for IG, under under ``sad'' and ``happy'' responses respectively, versus $\approx 0.21$ and $\approx 0.15$ for Gamma, under ``sad'' and ``happy'' responses respectively); on the likelihood/AIC scale, the Gamma model provides the superior fit.

+To address the choice of random-effect structure, Table~\ref{tab:modelcmp} compares the random-intercept models used above with their counterparts that add a participant-level random slope for the stimulus score.
+For the Gamma family the AIC favours the random-slope model (lower by $245$ for ``sad'' and $230$ for ``happy''), even though the additional slope variance is small ($\approx 0.01$); however, the fixed-effect estimates are very highly correlated between the two structures ($0.97$ and $0.99$) and differ only marginally on average (mean absolute difference $\le 0.07$ on the log scale), so the reconstructed diffusion-process parameters reported above are essentially unchanged.
+For the IG family the AIC instead favors the random-intercept model, and the random-slope fits are numerically degenerate (random-effect correlation at the $\pm 1$ boundary) with unstable fixed effects.
+We therefore retain the random-intercept specification as our main model---for interpretability and for comparability across families---while noting transparently that the Gamma random-slope model is marginally preferred by AIC without altering any substantive conclusion.

 Given that the link function is $\log$ and the $C_k$'s are IID as normal with a mean of 0 and variance $\tau^2$, we can derive the $\mu_i$'s using Equation \eqref{eq:mean} in our specific application: